IBM/c2c/docs/bestpractices.md

 ### Cloning into a Containerized Environment

-For instances where you are shifting to a Db2U POD, the POD must already exist and the database must have been created.
+For instances where you are shifting to a Db2U POD, the POD must already exist, and the database must have been created.
 Depending on what you plan to do with the target database, the database name must be: